Definition of Factoring

 - The factor then waits for the customer to make the payment to him.

-- On receiving the payment from the customer, the factor pays the remaining 20 to 25 percent of the amount to the client after deducting his fee.
+- On receiving the payment from the customer, the factor pays the remaining amount to the client.

 Advantages of Factoring